Odiesta/blog-preview-card/README.md

 ### What I learned

-i learn that having design file first before coding make it faster and better to finish it as i don't need to think about where to place layout, element, what color, font to choose. having both desktop and mobile version make it easier in code to create both version neatly. i learn to use technology appropriately based on size and complexity of project. before it i use sass in every project.
+I've learned that starting with a design file before coding streamlines the process and improves the outcome, as it eliminates the need to decide on layouts, colors, and fonts; creating both desktop and mobile versions simplifies coding, and I now choose technologies based on the project's size and complexity, rather than using Sass for every project.

 ### Continued development